videv93/fyp-fr/README.md

 The architecture follows a client-server model:

 1. **Backend** (Flask + Flask-SocketIO):
-   - Interfaces with the core AuditAgent system
+   - Interfaces with the core SmartGuard system
    - Provides RESTful API endpoints
    - Implements real-time communication with WebSockets
    - Manages analysis jobs and their states